 - M7u (UE Media Streamer APIs): APIs that may be exposed by a Media Streamer to the 5GMSu-Aware Application and Media Session Handler to make use of the Media Streamer, including configuration of QoE metrics to be measured and logged, and the collection of metrics measurement logs.

 - M8u: (Application API): application interface used for information exchange between the 5GMSu-Aware Application and the 5GMSu Application Provider, for example to provide Service Access Information to the 5GMSu-Aware Application.
 This API is external and not specified in the 5GMS architecture.

+- M10u: (Service Chaining Interface): Interface between one instance of the 5GMSu AS and another for the purposes of distributed service chaining.

 - M11u (UE Media Session Handling and Media Streamer APIs): APIs exposed by the Media Session Handler and Media Streamer to each other for the purpose of client-internal communication.